 Interconnected appliances that can be controlled with a single tap in a phone app are what prospective homebuyers want.
 Installing a programmable thermostat is one of those winter home improvement projects that has twice the impact.
 It will cut energy costs for you and will appeal to homebuyers looking for a smart home.

 Fix Air Leaks and Seal Openings

-A lot of winter home improvement projects are cheap and easy, and sealing up air leaks around your home is one of them.
+Sealing up air leaks around your home is also an affordable and easy home improvement project you can tackle in winter.
 Caulk is cheap and can make a huge difference in your energy bill.
 It can also help soundproof your home.